-- 1. The final exam must be taken in order to receive a passing grade for the course.ALL exams are to be taken at times scheduled by the instructor. - 2.
+- 1. ALL exams are to be taken at times scheduled by the instructor. - 2.
 Make-up exams will be given totally at the discretion of the instructor for excused absences only (excused absences include illness, death in family, and military or jury duty).
 Make-up exams may be different from exams taken at scheduled times (discussion tests are possible). - 3.
 It is the responsibility of the student to contact the instructor to schedule makeup exams.
-Makeup exams must be taken before the next scheduled exam or a grade of zero will be recorded. - 4.
+Make-up exams must be taken before the next scheduled exam or a grade of zero will be recorded. - 4.
 Criteria for online, Proctored/Monitored exams must be followed in order to receive a grade for the exam(s).